The Wedding & Honeymoon Guide to Kadavu© FijiPocketGuide.com

 Kadavu Honeymoon Packages

 If you’re looking to take the stress out of organising your honeymoon, then turn to one of the honeymoon packages on offer in Kadavu.
-The Matava Resort is a popular destination for honeymooners, with couples making up 60% of their guest occupancy at any one time.
-Honeymoon packages at Matava include seven nights in their Honeymoon Bure, a welcome bottle of Champagne and fruit platter, welcome salusalus (leis), a private beach picnic, a romantic private dinner on your bure’s deck, a lovo feast and kava ceremony and all meals.
+The Matava Eco Adventure Resort is a popular destination for honeymooners looking for a more down-to-earth yet romantic experience, with couples making up 60% of their guest occupancy at any one time.
+Let Matava know it’s your honeymoon upon booking, as they have been known to arrange packages such as a welcome bottle of Champagne and fruit platter, welcome salusalus (leis), a private beach picnic, a romantic private dinner on your bure’s deck, a lovo feast and kava ceremony and all meals.

-Explore More of Our Wedding and Honeymoon Guide to Kadavu and Fiji
+Explore More of Our Honeymoon Guide to Kadavu and Fiji

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.